evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## User interface and control

 The BYD Tang EV600 has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 12.3 inches large.
-The touch screen on the dashboard's center is 12.8 inches large.
+- The  screen behind the steering wheel mounted into the dashboard is 12.3 inches large
+- The touch screen on the dashboard's center is 12.8 inches large

 The model does not have a head-up display.